2021 Maine 4-H Virtual Exhibit Hall Guidelines

 - Project about your geocaching or GPS adventure

 - A map or chart created using GIS technology

 Human Health & Nutrition

-- Health issues, such as nutrition, benefits of exercise, emotional health, sports health, etc.
+- Project promoting health and wellness, such as nutrition, benefits of exercise, emotional health, sports health, etc.

 - Depiction of a part or entire mechanical system; labeled, with explanation of the item’s function. (g. a car exhaust system, a starter, etc.)